TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. method:: pop()

-        Remove and return an element from the right side of the deque.
+        Remove and return an element kutoka the right side of the deque.
 If no elements are present, raises an :exc:`IndexError`.

     .. method:: popleft()

-        Remove and return an element from the left side of the deque.
+        Remove and return an element kutoka the left side of the deque.
 If no elements are present, raises an :exc:`IndexError`.